Transport in Antigua and Barbuda

 Public transportation vehicles contain the letters "BUS" for buses or "TX" for taxis on their yellow licence plates.
 The government regulates taxi service, setting fixed fares rather than using a metered system.
 Taxi cabs are supposed to keep a copy of the rates inside the vehicle.
 On Antigua, taxis are easily found, particularly at the airport and at major hotels.
 Many taxi drivers also will act as tour guides.

 Buses operate from 5:30 a.m. to 6:00 p.m. daily on Antigua, running between the capital city, St. John's, and various villages.
 However, buses do not stop at the airport or the northern tourist area.
 Although departure times are often left up to the driver, buses generally follow a set schedule.
 Most buses have their routes posted in the front windows, and they're usually privately owned mini-vans seating about 15 people.
 St. John's has two bus stations, the East Bus Station near the Botanical Gardens on Independence Ave and another one on Market St. near the Central Market.
 Several buses are also available on Barbuda.

+Legislation

+Vehicles and Road Traffic (Enforcement and Administration) Act

+When a police officer has cause to believe that an offense has been or is being committed, it is legal for him to issue a notice to the driver accusing him of committing the offense, informing him that a complaint will be made against him regarding it, and requiring him to either pay the fixed penalty within the time period specified in the notice or appear in court on the day and at the time specified in the notice to answer the charges.